Syrph/BCB_2022/_sources/markdowns/practical_1/practical_1.md

 image.
 To do this we’ll use a function called called `fasterize`.
 This package provides an updated version of the function `rasterize()`, but much faster!
-Both functions take a set of polygons, and transform them into rasters, using a template with the right size and resolution.
+Both functions take a set of polygons, and transform them into rasters, using a template raster with the right size and resolution.
 We can also tell `fasterize` how to deal with overlapping ranges, which we’ll use to build a map of species richness.

 ``` r
 # Load fasterize package.